dotmaster/toYaml/README.md

 ## Options ##
 * you can enable links creation by passing {enableLinks:true} to toYaml({'enableLinks':true}) Default is on; But some serializers might not understand it, so you can turn it off, by passing false;
-* if you don't need to reencode with yaml from TJ Holowaychuk you can use the option {yamlCompatible:false} to make the output look even more human readable on lists, however it will fail to reencode into JSON
+* if you need to reencode with yaml from TJ Holowaychuk you can use the option {yamlCompatible:true} to make the output look even more human readable on lists, default is false and will fail to reencode into JSON

 * there is a security mechanism for circularity which defaults to a depth level of 50 iterations.
 If you want to set deeper limits set maxLevel to the depth you need.

 * usePadding: uses a look ahead algorithm to see which is the longest hashtag in a group and pads out the others to match the maximum length

+* setDefaults: set default options to be used by all calls to YAML: e.g. YAML.setDefaults({YAMLCompatible:true});

+## Exported functions ##

+- toYaml(obj, opts) or obj.toYaml(opts) ... the YAML serializer
+- setDefaults(defaults) ... a function for setting the default options

+//mainly for testing purpose, returns the output of preprocessing links
+- preProcessLinks (obj, opts) or obj.preProcessLinks(opts)

 ## Dependencies ##